sjdude/devops-CICD-project/README.md

   * React.js - front-end
   * Express.js & Node.js - back-end
   * mySQL - database
-* The entire stack has been deployed online on three separate Apps on Heroku simulating the front-end, back-end and database.
+* The entire stack has been deployed on three separate Heroku Apps on Heroku simulating the front-end, back-end and database.
 You can try it [here](https://devops-cicd-project.herokuapp.com/).

   Note: Apps hosted on Heroku go to sleep after a period of inactivity.
 Initial loading/queries may take 10-15s as the App re-awakens.
 ## To run this App locally, run the following commands from your command line: